Will it hurt when inserting?

 Can virgins use the cup?

 Yes, they can.
 The hymen is a thin flexible membrane that is not an impermeable barrier, as it allows blood to drain during menstruation.
+Research has shown that the hymen is actually just made up of a bunch of thin folds of tissue that typically wear away naturally as we go through adolescence.
+We understand that if you’ve never inserted anything into your vagina these muscles are likely to be a little on the tense side and worrying about insertion can make them even tenser.
 When inserting the cup, it is important to be relaxed (you can try to insert the cup in the shower), you can also help yourself by lubricating the cup.
 For insertion, we suggest a fold with a downward squeeze (or shell).
 You can see the folding methods HERE.

 What about TSS (toxic shock syndrome); can I get it if I use a cup?